 Effect (9.0 out of 10)

 It’s funny, because this Space Candy actually leaves you feeling kind of spacey, as the name would suggest.
-After seshing with it, we got a noticeable head effect right away.
+After seshing with it, there is a noticeable head effect right away.
 It’s the kind of feeling where you walk into a room and forget why you went there, but you’re too relaxed to be annoyed.
 That may sound unattractive to some, but is probably exactly what others are looking for.
 After using half the amount we usually do for testing, we stopped.
 “Potent” was definitely the word around the table.
 This Sour Space Candy actually feels really reminiscent to the effects of Delta 9 THC, watered down of course, but man is it there.
 After awing over the general feeling of goofiness, some of us did notice a body numbing sensation in the torso and limbs.
 It’s not everyday that we can say the effects of a hemp strain actually left little to be desired.

 Price (8.5 out of 10)

 A half ounce of top buds from Cascadia Blooms costs $69, which, honestly, is more than most outdoor flower vendors with similar quality.
 Cascadia Blooms got out of the gates quickly in the hemp flower space, but as more and more vendors enter with quality products, price ultimately is going to get driven down.
 That’s natural and good.
 If you do buy this flower, we don’t think you’ll be disappointed.
 It’s a great outdoor flower and has really commendable effects.
 We just hope Cascadia Blooms can adjust their prices over time in line with the market so that more people will get to experience the “spacey” goodness of this Sour Space Candy.